Helena Hallberg is a Swiss/Swedish composer, singer, multi-instrumentalist and actor based in New York City.

 Hallberg has a strong interest in music education and is known for crossing geographical, cultural and linguistic boundaries when doing so.
 Since 2015, she’s been coaching students across two continents.
 Topics have included repertoire, vocal and breathing technique and speech.
 One of her favorite postings is working with the Lovewell Institute for the Creative Arts, an international organization that emphasizes on educating children and young adults about the importance of the creative process.

-Hallberg has been using her knack for story-telling on stage since she was very young.
-Most recently, she played Marie Curie in the 2019 Fred Ebb Workshop of Radioactive, directed by Sammi Cannold.
-She’s also been involved in performances at Carnegie Hall, Lincoln Center and the Plaza Hotel, as well as playing Luisa in Manhattan School of Music’s inaugural musical theatre production of Nine.
+Hallberg has been using her knack for storytelling on stage since she was very young, which has included many stints in theatre; Playing Marie Curie in the 2019 Fred Ebb Workshop of Radioactive (Will Reynolds and Eric Price), directed by Sammi Cannold, she’s also been involved in performances at Carnegie Hall, Lincoln Center and the Plaza Hotel, as well as playing Luisa in Manhattan School of Music’s inaugural musical theatre production of Nine.